Bear McCreary scores a pivotal "Battlestar Galactica" episode at Warner Brothers

 The "Maelstrom" episode of "Battlestar Galactica" will air on Sunday at 10pm, on the Sci-Fi Channel.

-You've only seen 4 images - click here for 32 more scoring session images for this film!
+You've only seen 4 images - click here for 32 more scoring session images !

 Related Composers: Bear McCreary